AltGr/opam-wiki/Packaging.md

 ## Installing

 The best test is to let OPAM attempt to install your just created package.
-It should prompt you to do so already, but as for any package, you can do it by hand with:
+As for any package, you do it by hand with:
 ```
 $ opam install <project> --verbose
 ```